IsiomaIloh/IsiomaIloh/README.md

 ### I am a Junior Data Analyst
 - 🔭 I’m currently working on my Portfolio 💼
-- 🌱 I’m dividing deepeer into other Business Intellignce tools :wrench:
+- 🌱 I’m dividing deepeer into other Business Intellignce tools 🧠:wrench:
 - 👯 I’m looking to collaborate with other Analysts as I grow in my career :wink:
 - 🥅 2022 Goals: Make my GitHub account greener :chart:
 - 💬 Ask me about anything, I am happy to help :smile: